rs239/schema/docs/source/recipes/index.rst

 .. image:: ../_static/schema_paired-tag_umap-row3.png
    :width: 300

-**Gene set identification**  The feature importances output by Schema here identify the genes whose expression best agrees with epigenetic data in these tissues.
+**Gene set identification:**  The feature importances output by Schema here identify the genes whose expression variations best agree with epigenetic variations in these tissues.
 We first aggregate the feature importances across the 6 two-ways runs:

 .. code-block:: Python